scaleway/serverless-api-framework-python/README.md

 ## What’s Next?

-To learn more about the framework, have a look at the [documentation](https://serverless-api-project.readthedocs.io/).
+To learn more about the framework, have a look at the [documentation](https://serverless-api-framework-python.readthedocs.io/).
-If you want to see it in action, we provide some [examples](https://github.com/scaleway/serverless-api-project/tree/main/examples) to get you started.
+If you want to see it in action, we provide some [examples](https://github.com/scaleway/serverless-api-framework-python-python/tree/main/examples) to get you started.

+To run your Python functions locally, check out [Scaleway Functions Python](https://github.com/scaleway/serverless-functions-python).

 ## Contributing